v0i4/real-time-chat/README.md

 # anonychat

-my studies about Phoenix Channels, Presence, LiveView https://anonychat.gigalixirapp.com/
+https://anonychat.gigalixirapp.com/

 anonymous and ephemeral real-time messenger

-built with elixir + phoenix liveview
+built with elixir + phoenix liveview praticing some concepts of Phoenix Channels, Presence, LiveView

 To start your Phoenix server: